What work experience/internships did you have before beginning with Imperial College Business School?

-Personally, I found the greatest opportunity being able to network and get to know the students studying on the Imperial MBA, as well as the guest speakers that present at the Business School.
+Personally, I found the greatest opportunity being able to network and get to know the students studying on the Imperial MBA programmes, as well as the guest speakers that present at the Business School.

 Which workshops, events or guest lectures at the school have been useful in developing your skills and knowledge?

-I found the career workshops and the healthcare careers club events to be especially useful in developing my skills and knowledge.
+I found the Careers workshops and the Healthcare Club events to be especially useful in developing my skills and knowledge.